Questo contenuto non è disponibile nella lingua selezionata.

 Disable a query from being run.

-To run queries that you created, select Run queries.
+To run queries that you created, click Run queries.
 The metrics from the queries are visualized on the plot.
 If a query is invalid, the UI shows an error message.

-NoteQueries that operate on large amounts of data might time out or overload the browser when drawing time series graphs.
-To avoid this, select Hide graph and calibrate your query using only the metrics table.
+Note- When drawing time series graphs, queries that operate on large amounts of data might time out or overload the browser.
+To avoid this, click Hide graph and calibrate your query by using only the metrics table.
 Then, after finding a feasible query, enable the plot to draw the graphs.

-- Optional: The page URL now contains the queries you ran.
-To use this set of queries again in the future, save this URL.
+- Optional: Save the page URL to use this set of queries again in the future.

 Explore the visualized metrics.
 Initially, all metrics from all enabled queries are shown on the plot.
-You can select which metrics are shown by doing any of the following:
+Select which metrics are shown by performing any of the following actions:

 Hide a specific metric.